 If you want a long-term work visa, you’ll need to go through a third party company like the conveniently Estonia-based Jobbatical.
 They’ll help an employer look abroad for talent and help with every aspect of relocation.

 Estonians pay a lot of tax.
-I heard rubbery numbers, but it’s something like half to two thirds of your paycheck.
+I heard various numbers, but it’s something like half to two thirds of your pay check.
 Coupled with the fact that pay is lower, your take-home from a normal job in the tech sector is likely to be something like 3-4,000 euros.
 As mentioned above, this is PLENTY for comfortable living.

 The most wonderful thing about tax is corporate